bleachchyxo/WM/dwmFromScratch.md

 Another problem we have is the internet connection, maybe you have a laptop and you don't want to depend on the ethernet cable, after all the whole point of a laptop it's their mobilty.
 So in order to be able to connect via `wireless` you need to install `wicd` a network manager that comes by default on Devuan (with a GUI of course).

     # apt install wicd

+# Alsa

+Our Devuan distro comes with pulseaudio and alsa (linux sound drivers) but an essential package it's missing for those drivers to work, so you need to install it too

+    # apt install alsa-utils

 # Doas